Observation of resonant doublet and variable finesse in a tabletop meter-scale linear three-mirror cavity: Optical characteristics of linear three--mirror cavities

 \subsection{Variable finesse}

-Another key feature of the three-mirror cavity is its equivalence to a Fabry-Perot cavity with variable finesse.
-As illustrated in Fig.~\ref{fig:figure2}, the first sub-cavity in the three-mirror system can be interpreted as a virtual mirror, whose effective reflection and transmission coefficients vary with its tuning \cite{croquette_recent_2023}.
-The reflectivity and transmissivity of the virtual mirror $\text{M}'_1$ correspond to those of the Fabry-Perot cavity formed by $\text{M}_1$ and $\text{M}_2$.
-As a result, the optical properties of $\text{M}'_1$ can be dynamically tuned by making microscopic adjustments to the length $L_1$.
-Either the first or second sub-cavity can act as a virtual mirror.
-However, the choice may not be equivalent for two reasons.
+Another key feature of the 3MC is its equivalence to a virtual two--mirror Fabry--Perot cavity with variable finesse.
+As illustrated in Fig.~\ref{fig:figure3},

+the first sub--cavity in the three--mirror system can be interpreted as a virtual mirror, whose effective reflection and transmission coefficients vary with its tuning \cite{croquette_recent_2023}.
+In other words, the optical properties of the virtual mirror $\text{M}'_1$ can be tuned by making microscopic adjustments to the length $L_1$.

+Either the first or the second sub--cavity can be chosen to serve as a virtual mirror, however, this choice remains significant for two reasons.
 First, when the three mirrors have different reflectivity coefficients, it affects the virtual mirror’s reflectivity range and, consequently, the achievable finesse interval.
-Second, even if all mirrors share the same reflectivity coefficient, the selection remains significant, as it influences the ratio between the input and output mirror reflectivities in the virtual two-mirror cavity, resulting in under-coupled, optimally-coupled, or over-coupled states.
+Second, even if all mirrors share the same reflectivity coefficient, the selection remains significant, as it influences the ratio between the input and output mirror reflectivities in the virtual two--mirror cavity, resulting in under--coupled, optimally--coupled, or over--coupled states.

+The standard definition of finesse allows one to express that of the 3MC.
+In the case where the first sub--cavity is treated as a virtual mirror, the corresponding finesse $\mathcal{F}^{\mathrm{SC1}}_\mathrm{3MC}$ can be expressed as a function of the reflectivities of the virtual mirror $\mathrm{M'}_1$ and the third mirror $\mathrm{M}_3$: